Summertime Ball: 2019

 The 2019 Summertime Ball was held on Saturday, 8 June 2019 at Wembley for the 10th consecutive year.
 The lineup was announced on Capital Breakfast with Roman Kemp, Vick Hope and Sonny Jay from Monday, 29 April 2019.
 The lineup was announced by being revealed on billboards across the United Kingdom.
 The person who spotted the 'Ballboards' had to text 83958 with their location and the artist they saw and as a result of confirming an artist Kemp would give the caller a pair of tickets to this year's event.

 The headliner was announced to be Calvin Harris on 2 May 2019.
 Marvin Humes did an Introductory DJ Set at 2:00 pm, with the show starting at 2:30 pm BST and finishing at approximately 10 pm BST.
 Roman Kemp, Vick Hope and Sonny Jay hosted the Ball.
 Tickets sold out six days after they went on sale.

 There was also a livestream on the Capital FM website, the Global Player app and on Capital's channel on Apple News which started at 2:30 pm BST hosted by Vick Hope, Jimmy Hill and Marvin Humes (as Backstage Reporter).
 The livestream was also available to watch on Capital's TikTok page hosted by HRVY.
 Highlights & vlogs of the 2019 Summertime Ball were uploaded to Capital's and other people's YouTube channels from Sunday 9 June 2019.
 There were also Ball updates on Capital's Instagram, Twitter and Facebook pages.

 Lineup

-2020
+2020 and 2021: COVID-19 cancellation

 The 2020 Summertime Ball was due to be hosted on Saturday 6 June 2020 at Tottenham Hotspur Stadium.
-However, on 19 March 2020, Capital announced that it had cancelled the Ball due to the ongoing COVID-19 pandemic and Government issued advice surrounding the event.
-The ball was due to return in 2021.
+However, on 19 March 2020, Capital announced that it had cancelled the Ball due to the COVID-19 pandemic and Government issued advice surrounding the event.
 On 6 May 2020, Capital announced a replacement event called The Best of the Capital Summertime Ball.
 The two-hour special showcased highlights from the previous decade and was shown on Sky One, Capital FM, YouTube and Global Player from 5:00 pm BST on 16 May.

-2021

-Summertime Ball never took place this year due to the COVID-19 pandemic.
-However, in its place, "Capital Up Close With Barclaycard" took place at London's Under The Bridge venue.
-The only way in was to win tickets by listening to Capital FM for a chance of winning tickets to the gig.